coderefinery/git-collaborative/index.md

 permalink: /
 ---

-# Collaborative distributed version control lesson
+# Collaborative distributed version control

 In this lesson we will learn how to keep repositories in sync and how to work with remote repositories on GitHub and other services.
 We will discover and